Rights of Agency Workers

 The qualifying period accrues on a weekly basis, regardless of the hours the worker works in each week.

-Continuity will be broken and an agency worker will have to start their 12-week qualifying period again when:
+Continuity will be broken and the 12-week qualifying period will start again when:

-- They start a new substantively different role within your business (for example, moving from a production line role to an administrative role)
+- An agency worker starts a new substantively different role within the hirer (for example, moving from a production line role to an administrative role) or

-- There is a break of at least six calendar weeks between assignments that the agency worker undertakes within your business
+- There is a break of at least six calendar weeks between assignments with the same hirer

 - Sickness absence of up to 28 weeks

 - Jury service of up to 28 weeks

 Continuity will continue to accrue where a break is due to:

 - Pregnancy, childbirth or maternity that takes place during pregnancy and for up to 26 weeks after childbirth.

 - The agency worker taking maternity, paternity or adoption leave